Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 Legacy, Local or Transform Service transforms can be enabled or disabled independently of each other.
-The ACS repository will try to transform content using the Transform Service if possible, falling back to a Local transform and failing that a Legacy transform.
-This makes it possible to gradually migrate away from Legacy transforms and to take advantage of the Transform Service if it is available.
+The ACS repository will try to transform content using the Transform Service if possible, falling back to a Local Transform and failing that a Legacy Transform.
+This makes it possible to gradually migrate away from Legacy Transforms and to take advantage of the Transform Service if it is available.

 ```properties